 Reflections as a Youth & Family Minister

-It’s been four years since my wife and I have started serving in the Youth & Family ministry here in Southern CT Church of Christ and I am blown away by the loving, serving, committed parents we have in our fellowship here in CT, throughout New England, and the world.
+It’s been four years since my wife and I started serving in the Youth & Family ministry here at the Southern CT Church of Christ, and we have the loving, serving, and committed parents in our fellowship here in CT, throughout New England, and around the world.
 I benefit greatly from all of the awesome resources in our fellowship and you can find those in the “parents” tile of our “ICOC NE” App.

 A few examples: